 Google Docs is a popular word processor for professionals.
 It combines the power of software like MS Word, including multitasking tools for flexible teamwork, with a flexible system of tools and integrated cloud teamwork functionality.

 It is simple and straightforward to create a table in Google Docs and import it to your WordPress site.
+You can also make an import CSV to google sheets if it is required.

 Simply create the table as you would normally in any word processor.
 Then copy and paste it into your WordPress page visual editor, and manually correct any formatting issues that arise.
 The step by step process is as follows: